Every Student Matters Census

 No. Survey completion is voluntary; however a high level of survey completion will allow for more complete information about school communities.

-Parents/guardians will receive a letter before the survey is administered, with the option to request that their child not participate in the process.
+Parents/guardians will receive a postcard before the survey is administered, with the option to request that their child not participate in the process.